 One of the most popular credit card-enabled bill-paying apps out there is Plastiq.
 Plastiq users can link their credit cards to their Plastiq account, then, for a 2.5% fee, use Plastiq to pay their mortgage.

 However, you’ll have to have a credit card that allows its use for these sorts of payments before making use of this service.

-Visa, Mastercard, and American Express do not allow its cardholders to pay mortgages using Plastiq; JCB, Discover, and Diners Club have fewer restrictions, however.
+Visa, Mastercard, and American Express do not allow their cardholders to pay mortgages using Plastiq; JCB, Discover, and Diners Club have fewer restrictions.

 Overall, while mortgage payments with these third-party systems can be costly, you may be able to offset their processing fees a bit if your credit card has a rewards program.